 - BetaShares S&P 500 Yield Maximiser Fund (Managed Fund) (UMAX)

 A covered call ETF holds a portfolio of shares while simultaneously selling call options (a complex financial derivative).
-It aims to generate regular income through options premium, however it forfeits the upside and underperforms in rising markets.
+It aims to generate regular income through options premium, however it forfeits the upside and underperforms in strong rising markets.